ColbyEcology/ColbyEcology.github.io/pages/syllabus.md

 ## Student hours
 Tuesdays, 8–10 AM, Olin 216
-Wednesdays, 4–6 PM, location TBD
+Wednesdays, 4–6 PM, Olin 019B
-Fridays, 1–3 PM, location TBD
+Fridays, 1–3 PM, Mary Low Coffeehouse

 ## Titles, names, and pronouns
 Students are often curious about how to address their professors.
 I am comfortable with Dr. Moore, Professor Moore, or Chris.
 The pronouns that I go by are he/him.
 I will be asking for your preferred name and pronoun the first day of class on a notecard.
 Ultimately, what's most important to me is that we create a culture of mutual respect in the classroom, beginning with how we address one another.